MolSSI-Education/2020-software-fellow-posters/_posts/2020-06-16-heta-gandhi.md

 7. Gowers RJ, Linke M, Barnoud J, Reddy TJE, Melo MN, Seyler SL, Dotson DL, Domanski J, Buchoux S, Kenney IM, Beckstein O (2016).
 MDAnalysis: A Python package for the rapid analysis of molecular dynamics simulations.
 In Benthall S and Rostrup S, editors, <i>Proceedings of the 15th Python in Science Conference</i>, 98-105, Austin, TX, 2016.
 SciPy, doi:10.25080/majora-629e541a-00e.

 8. Michaud-Agrawal N, Denning EJ, Woolf TB, and Beckstein O (2011).
 MDAnalysis: A Toolkit for the Analysis of Molecular Dynamics Simulations. <i>J. Comput.
 Chem.</i> 32, 2319-2327, doi:10.1002/jcc.21787.
 PMCID:PMC3144279

+## Acknowledgements

+Heta A. Gandhi was supported by a fellowship from The Molecular Sciences Software Institute under NSF grant OAC-1547580.
+The authors thank the Center for Integrated Research Computing (CIRC) at the University of Rochester for providing computational resources and technical support.
+This work was also supported by the National Science Foundation (CBET-1751471 and CHE-1764415).